The Best SBA Lenders For Small Businesses (& How To Choose The Right Lender For Your Needs)

 If you’ve been on the hunt for an affordable small business loan, Small Business Administration (SBA) loans are probably already on your radar.
 With high borrowing limits, long repayment terms, competitive interest rates, and less stringent requirements than traditional low-interest loans, it’s no wonder SBA loans are highly sought by small business owners.

 One thing commonly misunderstood about SBA loans is who does the actual lending.
 The SBA does not provide loans.
 Instead, this government agency guarantees a significant percentage of each loan.
 In other words, the lender will be protected in the event of borrower default.
-This gives an incentive for banks, credit unions, nonprofits, and other lenders to provide affordable loans with favorable terms to small business owners who wouldn’t otherwise qualify for other low-cost financing options.
+This gives banks, credit unions, nonprofits, and other lenders an incentive to provide affordable loans with favorable terms to small business owners who wouldn’t otherwise qualify for other low-cost financing options.

-In this post, we’re going to take a look at the top 10 SBA lenders based on data from the SBA itself.
+In this post, we’ll look at the top 10 SBA lenders based on data from the SBA itself.
 We’ll explore why each lender made it onto the list, what types of loan options are available, how to choose the right lender for your business, and even how to kick off the application process.
 Ready to get funded?
-Keep reading to learn more about the top SBA lenders for small businesses.
+Keep reading to learn more about the best SBA lenders for small businesses.

 Table of Contents